habuka036/wakame-vdc-wiki/en/usage_guide/Custom-images.md

       --container-format gz \
       --checksum $(cat /tmp/remember.md5)

-Next we tell Wakame-vdc that this backup object is a machine image that we can start instances of.
+The second vdc-manage command tells Wakame-vdc that this backup object is a machine image that we can start instances of.

-    image add local bo-customimage \
+    /opt/axsh/wakame-vdc/dcmgr/bin/vdc-manage image add local bo-customimage \
       --account-id a-shpoolxx \
       --uuid wmi-customimage \
       --root-device uuid:$(source /tmp/remember.uuid-etc ; echo $UUID)
       --display-name "New image with web server and one static page"

+Note that the $() expressions here supply the command with necessary details about the image, assuming it was collected as in the example steps above.
+The names `bkst-local` and `a-shpoolxx` will work if your are installing into an environment that was created by following the [[Wakame-vdc install guide|install-guide]].
+The correct values for other situations can be typed directly into the command line.